 Parents are entitled to withdraw their child from Religious Education and/or any services held as part of school's role within the wider community, such as the Christmas carols celebration held annually in a local church.
 It may be worth noting, children are never compelled to 'take part' in any religious aspects of such events even if they are in attendance.

 Religious Education is not a ‘core subject’ like Maths and Literacy.
-Children are taught skills from the National Curriculum and the Non-Core Skills Passport.
+Children are taught skills from the National Curriculum.
 Teachers will use questioning, written work and presentations to assess how well these skills have been attained.
 Teachers use informal assessments to inform their planning and to plan next steps for children.

 Subject Leader: Mrs Emmerson